hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04b-StructureData.md

   + definitions
     + element for arrays
     + property for objects
-    + method: a property as a function
+    + method: a function as a property in objects
   + properties
     + an objects DNS, its characteristics
     + nouns, e.g., age, name, etc.